SayedKhaledMarey/package_example/README.md

 # Example

-A new Flutter project.
+it is a simple example of how to use the package.

 ## Description

-A simple example of how to use the package.
+A simple Alert Dialog with customizable options.

 ## Installation